Black-necked stork

-The black-necked stork (Ephippiorhynchus asiaticus) is a tall long-necked wading bird in the stork family.
+The black-necked stork (Ephippiorhynchus asiaticus) is a tall, long-necked wading bird in the stork family.
 It is a resident species across the Indian subcontinent and Southeast Asia with a disjunct population in Australia.
 It lives in wetland habitats and near fields of certain crops such as rice and wheat where it forages for a wide range of animal prey.
 Adult birds of both sexes have a heavy bill and are patterned in white and irridescent blacks, but the sexes differ in the colour of the iris with females sporting yellow irises and males having dark-coloured irises.
-In Australia, it is known as a jabiru although that name refers to a stork species found in the Americas.
+In Australia, it is known as a jabiru, although that name also refers to a stork species found in the Americas.
 It is one of the few storks that are strongly territorial when feeding and breeding.